How Much Do Dental Assistants Make?

 4. Metropolitan vs. Non-Metropolitan Areas

-Dental assistants in metropolitan areas generally earn higher salaries compared to those in non-metropolitan areas.
-For example, dental assistants in the San Francisco-Oakland-Hayward metropolitan area have an average annual salary of $52,620, while those in non-metropolitan areas of Texas earn around $34,870.
+Dental assistants in metropolitan regions generally earn higher salaries compared to their counterparts in non-metropolitan areas.
+For instance, those working in the San Francisco-Oakland-Hayward metropolitan area have an average annual salary of $52,620, while non-metropolitan areas in Texas report earnings around $34,870.

 Tips for Maximizing Earning Potential